Student Placement Services - Bedford

 Q: When and where can I get the TST?

-A: You have three options:
+A: You have two options:

-- The easiest option for a TB skin test is to make a visit to your primary care provider.
+1. The easiest option for a TB skin test is to make a visit to your primary care provider.

 Q: What if I have already had a TST within the past 12 months?

 A: Documentation of the TST must be provided (it must include the date and exact time it was placed and the date and exact time it was read), and this will be counted as the first step.
-A second step TB may be required.

 Q: As a shadower or intern, do I have to complete the tuberculosis testing and turn in immunization records?